Manpages - IO_Compress_FAQ.3perl

 - The gzip support in

-version 1.x can only work with a real filesystem filehandle.
+Compress::Zlibversion 1.x can only work with a real filesystem filehandle.
 The filehandles used by Apache modules are not associated with the filesystem. - That means all the gzip support has to be done by hand - in this case by creating a tied filehandle to deal with creating the gzip header and trailer.

-doesn’t have that filehandle limitation (this was
+IO::Compress::Gzip doesn’t have that filehandle limitation (this was

 one of the reasons for writing it in the first place).
 So if

-is used instead of Compress::Zlib
+IO::Compress::Gzip is used instead of Compress::Zlib the whole tied

 filehandle code can be removed.
 Here is the rewritten code.